prototypefund/Digital_Bargeld-docs/wallet.rst

      nodejs ${X}.js

 The same directory offers a more "playful" example, called ``time_glue.c``.
-Its purpose is to be compiled as a JavaScript "library" (it actually lacks a `main()` function) that could be imported by a Web browser which can, in turn, call the functions provided by this library.
-So after sourcing ``final_build-time_glue.sh``, the assembling and linking phases (accomplished in the same way as the previous examples) will yield a HTML which embraces the JavaScript translation of ``time_glue.c``, called ``time_glue.html``.
+Its purpose is to be compiled as a JavaScript "library" that could be imported by a Web browser, which can, in turn, call the functions provided.
+After sourcing ``final_build-time_glue.sh``, the assembling and linking phases, accomplished in the same way as the previous examples, yield a HTML containing the JavaScript translation of ``time_glue.c``, called ``time_glue.html``.

   .. note::